gustybreeze/GENERATIVE-TEXT-MODEL-1-AI-TASK-4/README.md

 python text_generator.py
 Provide a prompt when prompted or edit the text_generator.py to insert your own seed input.

-📖 Learning Outcomes
+**Learning Outcomes**
-Learned how to build LSTM-based language models.
+- Learned how to build LSTM-based language models.

-Understood sequence prediction and text tokenization.
+- Understood sequence prediction and text tokenization.

-Gained hands-on experience with generating creative, context-aware text.
+- Gained hands-on experience with generating creative, context-aware text.

-Explored temperature-based sampling and its effect on creativity.
+- Explored temperature-based sampling and its effect on creativity.

-🔍 Applications
+**Applications**
-Chatbots and virtual assistants
+- Chatbots and virtual assistants

-Story or poetry generation
+- Story or poetry generation

-Email autocomplete systems
+- Email autocomplete systems

-Language learning tools
+- Language learning tools

-AI-based creative writing
+- AI-based creative writing

-📦 Sample Requirements (requirements.txt)
+**Sample Requirements (requirements.txt)**
-txt
+- txt
-Copy
+- Copy
-Edit
+- Edit
-tensorflow
+- tensorflow
-numpy
+- numpy
-matplotlib
+- matplotlib

-🧠 Notes
+**Notes**
 Longer training corpus = better results.

 You can fine-tune a pre-trained GPT-like model (e.g., using Hugging Face Transformers) for advanced results.

 Try using character-level vs word-level generation for different effects.

-🧾 Conclusion
+**Conclusion**
 This task highlighted the creativity AI can bring into writing.
 By using LSTM-based models, we were able to teach the machine how to think in sequences, respond to prompts, and generate meaningful human-like content.
 It's a foundational step into advanced NLP domains like transformers and large language models.

+**Output**